-On the flip side, if history is any indicator, we will also see commercials that are so good the brand gets lost.
-You’ve seen these before – you walk away loving a clever commercial, but not knowing who or what it was for.
-Nor are you motivated to buy the product it was intended to promote.
-We call this “cart before the horse marketing.”
-It happens with huge companies that spend millions on marketing and advertising, and, unfortunately, it also happens with nonprofits, where marketing dollars are a luxury.
+One of my favorite days of the year is Super Bowl Sunday.
+The big game is not the only reason the day is interesting – the commercials are always a highlight.
+In my college courses, my students and I analyze Super Bowl commercials to find both good and bad examples of marketing and CSR.
+We all love companies that tie their brands directly to social good.
+We also talk about commercials that are so good the brand gets lost.
+You’ve seen these before too – you walk away loving a clever commercial without knowing who or what it was for.
+Worst of all for the advertiser, the viewer is not motivated to buy the product the ad was intended to promote.
+My favorite recent example was a Squarespace “5 to 9” commercial with Dolly Parton – I love her and the song, but I had to look up who was behind the actual commercial.
+We call this “cart before the horse” marketing.
+It happens with Fortune 500 companies that spend millions on marketing and advertising, and, unfortunately, it also happens with nonprofits, where marketing dollars are a luxury.
 To help sort out the issues, we have identified some common mistakes and offer some solutions: